 Cindy Bailey – Cindy Bailey was born and raised in Roanoke, Virginia but her roots go back to Botetourt County.
 Her great great grandfather, Lucian Garland, was a Botetourt County Sheriff and farmer.
 Cindy graduated from Virginia Tech with a B.S. in Marketing.
-After college she worked in the marketing departments of banks in Roanoke and Richmond.
+After college she worked in the marketing departments of banks in Roanoke and Richmond and Botetourt County.
 While working in Richmond she met her husband Hal, a native of Daleville, and relocated to Fincastle.
-Cindy and Hal currently reside at Hal’s family homeplace in Daleville, Baileywick Farm, and have two children, Julia and Hal, Jr. Cindy is the Marketing Director at the Bank of Fincastle and is pleased to be a part of the board of HFI.
+Cindy and Hal currently reside in Troutville.
+They have two children, Julia Ward (husband A.J.) and Hal, Jr. (wife Erin).
+Cindy is AVP/Banking Center Manager of First Bank in Troutville and is pleased to be a part of the board of HFI.

 Lynne Bolton – Born in Fincastle and lived there until her father was transferred when she was 11.
 A graduate of Mary Washington University, Lynne first worked in corporate America for many years in the plastics industry.
 In 2004, Lynne moved back to Fincastle from Philadelphia, Pa. in order to help with her aging parents.
 At that time, she also decided to try “giving back” some of what she was blessed to receive over her academic years.
 As a result, she is now a social studies teacher at Lord Botetourt High School, and very active in school activities while focusing on helping the students to excel whenever possible.
 Because of her love of history and historic preservation, Lynne was and is delighted to be a member of HFI, and to have been asked to serve on the Board of Directors over the next term.